nilsecc/Obsidian/HTB/Junior Cybersecurity Analyst/Introduction to Information Security/Structure of InfoSec.md

 We need to ensure **Integrity (data is okey), Confidenciality (who has acces) and availability (to have access)**.

-To obtain these all this areas need to be covered:
+To obtain these all this areas need to be covered (there are more than this):

  - Network Security
  - Application Security